Sparkleleuk/Sustainability_Matters/_posts/2017-12-20-tax-forest.markdown

 #### What's happening in Europe?

 Europe has been planting more trees to expand forest cover.
 But it appears to be planting the wrong type of trees.
 Conifers and pine trees may have stoked increased temperatures in the region because they trap the sun's heat and expend more carbon, according to a [study](https://www.reuters.com/article/us-climatechange-forests/europes-shift-to-dark-green-forests-stokes-global-warming-study-idUSKCN0VD2KV).
-So much for planting more trees.
+So much for planting more trees to fight climate change.